The success of your blog post can depend on one crucial element: the title.

 Google severely penalizes blogs involved in keyword stuffing.
 Including the same keyword repeatedly in the title seems unnatural.

-"Capitalize the first letter of words in titles” – This is what the blogging grammar dictates.
+"Capitalize the First Letter of Words in Titles" – this is what blogging grammar dictates.

-Capitalization of words in the title is essential to make the title stand out of the rest of the blog content and to improve readability and typography.
+Capitalization of words in the title is essential to make it stand out from the rest of the blog content, improve readability, and enhance typography.

-All words in blog post titles should be capitalized except these,
+All words in blog post titles should be capitalized except for the following:

 “and”, “but”, “or”, “nor”, “to”, “over”, “an”, “a”, “the”, like these.
 If you are using any good text editors or proofreading tools, it will only take care of these.